BoiseState-AdaptLab/adapt-lidar-tools/lidarFullW_Alpha/scripts/README.md

 	-w input-tif: Creates a .out text file containing the tif file's raw data -p path-name: Writes all output files to the specified path from the working directory

-Note: Both 'w' and 'i' are not rquired however at least one argument must be provided before the input file
+Note: Both 'w' and 'i' are not required however at least one must be provided before the input file

 ### Compare two tif files